Getting charged up on battery maintenance

 Refit the battery terminals, starting with the positive and then the negative, and refit the battery bracket.

 Double check all the connections to make sure everything is tight, pop your radio code in and you’re done!
 If you don’t feel confident changing your battery, AutoGuru can help you book a local mechanic to fit a new battery for you.

 How to dispose of your old battery

 Disposing of your old car battery is an easy process.
-Most automotive stores, such as Supercheap Auto, will take your old batteries free of charge, and recycle them.
+Most automotive stores will take your old batteries free of charge, and recycle them.

 Most local council tips also take used car and truck batteries free of charge for recycling.

 Under no circumstances are car and truck batteries to be placed in your household rubbish bins, as they cannot be processed and can leak, or in extreme cases, explode.

 Have you noticed your battery terminals covered in a strange white powdery substance?